-Supporting solutions to the challenge of delivering 30 hours
+Supporting solutions to the challenge of delivering early years entitlements

-The Department for Education (DfE) awarded Childcare Works a two-year national support contract in October 2016.
-The project is to work with providers and local authorities on the implementation of the extended entitlement to 30-hours for working parents 2016-2020.
+The Department for Education (DfE) awarded our Childcare Works team a national support contract.
+Our project worked with providers and local authorities on the implementation of the extended entitlement to 30 hours for working parents 2016-2020.
 All content from the Childcare Works website has now been transferred to DfE and can be found here: https://app-t1pr-seycp.azurewebsites.net

-Childcare Works is a partnership between Hempsall’s, Action for Children, and Mott MacDonald and follows our success in delivering the Achieving Two Year Olds (A2YO) national support contract.
-Between 2012 and 2016 we worked on the implementation of the free early learning entitlement for least advantaged two-year-olds.
+Childcare Works is a partnership between Hempsall’s and Mott MacDonald and was created following our Achieving Two Year Olds (A2YO) DfE national support contracts in 2012 and 2016.
+During which, we worked on the implementation of the free early learning entitlement for least advantaged two-year-olds.
 A project that saw take-up levels rise to nearly 70% of eligible children.

-Childcare Works has the aim of achieving the delivery of childcare for two- three- and four-year-olds in ways in which high-quality childcare is accessible, flexible and affordable.
-In doing so, we will work directly with providers, local authority early years teams, and their partners, and central government.
+Childcare Works had the aim of achieving the delivery of childcare for two- three- and four-year-olds in ways in which high-quality childcare is accessible, flexible and affordable.
+In doing so, we worked directly with providers, local authority early years teams, and their partners, and central government departments.

-The additional 15 hours for families where both parents are working brings significant opportunities in enabling parents to make work pay and support local job creation in the sector.
-We are excited about our key role in enabling these benefits to be realised by families and children across the country whilst supporting providers with the challenge of business change.
+The additional 15 hours, for families where both parents are working, brought significant challenges and opportunities in enabling parents to make work pay and support local job creation in the sector.
+Our key role was to enable these benefits to be realised by families and children across the country whilst supporting providers with the challenge of business change.

-We know such reforms bring many challenges and we are a team experienced in finding solutions – as we did with the two-year-old entitlement.
-We are providing a data and intelligence led approach, where our universal offer to all local authorities in England is overlaid with a significant allocation of resource to a targeted programme.
-This programme will focus on addressing the barriers to implementation, and direct time and effort where it is needed most and will have the biggest impact.”
+We knew such reforms bring many challenges and our team is experienced in finding solutions – as we did with the two-year-old entitlement.
+We provided a data and intelligence led approach, where our universal offer to all local authorities in England was overlaid with a significant allocation of resource to a targeted programme.
+This programme focused on addressing the barriers to implementation, and directed time and effort where it was needed most and would have the biggest impact.

-Childcare Works has a robust programme of practical and effective support, challenge and solutions for all types of providers and every local authority.
-We are strongly focused on sufficiency, flexibility, two-year-olds, and access for children with SEND.
-Our role is to support many of these outcomes.
+We had a robust programme of practical and effective support, challenge and solutions for all types of providers and every local authority.
+We were strongly focused on sufficiency, flexibility, two-year-olds, and access for children with SEND.
+Our role was to support many of these outcomes.

 Key elements of the project: